 A major goal of the Cardiovascular Research Center is to enable translational research, which includes promoting entrepreneurship and commercialization.
-The center has a unique entrepreneurship program designed to create breakthrough therapies and diagnostic tests that contribute to its overall mission of reducing the burden of cardiovascular disease.
+Our center has a unique entrepreneurship program designed to create breakthrough therapies and diagnostic tests that contribute to the overall mission of reducing the burden of cardiovascular disease.

 The center also facilitates patient care and clinical trials for cardiovascular disease at Mayo Clinic.

-In addition to its research programs, the Cardiovascular Research Center engages in other initiatives that support research in cardiovascular disease, including:
+In addition to our research programs, the Cardiovascular Research Center engages in other initiatives that support research in cardiovascular disease, including: